junxit/us-congress-bills-116/bill.md

     >     - **(I)** ensure that Federal and non-Federal entities, as appropriate, are made aware of the tools, products, resources, policies, guidelines, controls, and procedures on information security developed by the Department and other appropriate Federal departments and agencies for ensuring the security and resiliency of civilian information systems; and
     >     - **(J)** promote cybersecurity education and awareness through engagements with Federal and non-Federal entities.
     > - **(o)** *Report* Not later than 1 year after the date of enactment of this subsection, and every 2 years thereafter, the Secretary shall submit to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Homeland Security of the House of Representatives a report on the status of cybersecurity measures that are in place, and any gaps that exist, in each State and in the largest urban areas of the United States.
-    > - **(p)** *Pilot deployment of sensors*
-    >   - **(1)** *Establishment* Not later than 180 days after the date of enactment of this subsection, the Secretary shall establish a pilot program to deploy network sensors capable of utilizing classified indicators for the purpose of identifying and filtering malicious network traffic.
-    >   - **(2)** *Voluntary participation* Activities related to the pilot program established under this subsection may only be carried out on a voluntary basis in coordination with the owner of the impacted network.
-    >   - **(3)** *Expansion authority* If, after 12 months of deployment, the Secretary determines that the network sensors deployed pursuant to this subsection would provide network security benefits to other critical infrastructure sectors, the Secretary may make additional network sensors available to those sectors on a voluntary basis at the request of critical infrastructure owners and operators.
-    >   - **(4)** *Report* Not later than 1 year after the date on which the Secretary establishes the pilot program under this subsection, the Secretary shall submit to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Homeland Security of the House of Representatives a report on the pilot program, which shall include—
-    >     - **(A)** the status of the pilot program;
-    >     - **(B)** the rate of voluntary participation in the pilot program;
-    >     - **(C)** the effectiveness of the pilot program in detecting and blocking traffic that could not have been captured without the network sensors deployed under the pilot program; and
-    >     - **(D)** recommendations for expanding the use of classified threat indicators to protect United States critical infrastructure.”.
-    > - **(p)** *Deployment of enhanced capabilities*
-    >   - **(1)** *Establishment* Not later than 180 days after the date of enactment of this subsection, the Secretary may establish an initiative to enhance efforts to deploy technical or analytic capabilities or services that utilize classified cyber threat indicators or intelligence for the purpose of detecting or preventing malicious network traffic on unclassified non-Federal information systems.
-    >   - **(2)** *Voluntary participation* Activities conducted under this subsection may only be carried out on a voluntary basis upon request of the non-Federal entity.
-    >   - **(3)** *Report* Not later than 1 year after the date on which the Secretary establishes the initiative under this subsection, the Secretary shall submit to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Homeland Security of the House of Representatives a report on the initiative, which shall include—
-    >     - **(A)** the status of the initiative;
-    >     - **(B)** the rate of voluntary participation in the initiative;
-    >     - **(C)** the effectiveness of the initiative; and
-    >     - **(D)** recommendations for expanding the use of classified cyber threat indicators to protect non-Federal entities.